cras-py/coreyrastello/resources/learn-python-with-salesforce.md

 |  3 | 0064x0000000000003 | General Company 1 Upsell ABCD               | 2024-11-25 00:00:00 | 2024-11-18 14:11:49 |            DEF |
 |  4 | 0064x0000000000004 | Customer ABC New Logo Pro Software Hardware | 2025-03-28 00:00:00 | 2025-01-08 09:38:18 |            GHI |

+Notice here we have the API Name of the field as columns now.
+Using a SOQL Query will return the API Name, not the Label.
+We'll cover how to rename columns later.

+Also notice I didn't have to write any joins to retrieve data from the Account Table, even though I queried the Opportunity.
+Salesforce already knows how the relationships are structured.

+You'll never write a join in SOQL.

+We'll cover joing later we'll be using `pd.merge()` to join dataframes together.

 ## Working With Data